 The city of Puebla is also home to one of Mexico’s most patriotic dishes, Chiles en Nogada.
 It consists of a stuffed chile smothered with a walnut cream sauce and topped with pomegranate seeds, depicting all the colors of the Mexican flag.

 There are daily United flights to Puebla International Airport (PBC) via Houston, however, it will generally be much cheaper and more convenient to fly into Mexico City and take an easy two-hour bus ride down to Puebla.
 Estrella Roja has frequent, comfortable bus service directly from Mexico City’s airport.

-BUDGET-FRIENDLY: 10 Cheap Family Vacations That Are Actually Super Fun
+BUDGET-FRIENDLY: 13 Cheap Family Vacations That Are Super Fun

 Where to Stay in Puebla

-The Casareyna Hotel in central Puebla has large rooms, luxurious furniture, and affordable prices.
+The Hotel Boutique Casareyna in central Puebla has large rooms, luxurious furniture, and affordable prices.
 Plus, there’s an on-site restaurant where you can sample all the local flavors, including mole poblano and Chiles en Nogada.
-The Cartesiano Urban Wellness Center mixes old and new with its modern guest room building and colonial mansions, and ups the offerings with a beautiful pool and extensive wellness offerings in a family-friendly environment.
+The Cartesiano Boutique and Wellness Hotel mixes old and new with its modern guest room building and colonial mansions, and ups the offerings with a beautiful pool and extensive wellness offerings in a family-friendly environment.